 Not a good sign.

 So as everyone else shacked up cozy, we remained behind.
 Piles of what I hoped to be manure at our feet, I crafted a game plan to win back her approval.
 If I couldn’t rely on my dashing, rotund looks, humor was my only ticket.
-It was the only chance I had left now.
+The only chance I had left.

-The evening began to wind down, everyone going their separate ways.
-Luckily, she and I were tagging along together again.
-As I watched patrons toss balls at tired targets, she grabbed my arm and swung me around, pointing toward a 60 foot pirate ship.
+Our friends returned, and the evening began to wind down.
+My plan met with some success as she and I were walking together again.
+Watching patrons toss balls at tired targets, she grabbed my arm and swung me around, pointing toward a 60 foot pirate ship.
 It was the type of cheap metal heap that worked as a pendulum, swinging higher and higher and defying everything she’d previously mentioned about height apprehension.
-It didn’t make any sense to me, not even to this day, but how we rationalize fear makes little sense to anyone, especially ourselves.
+It didn’t make any sense to me, not to this day, but how we compartmentalize fear makes little sense to anyone, least of all ourselves.

-For her, I was willing to do anything.
-It finally felt like we were back to where we started: two fumbling teenagers looking for something to say.
+For her, I was ready to do anything.
+It finally felt like we were back to where we’d started: two fumbling teenagers looking for something to say.
 We got in line.
 Hands filled my pockets and at least 6 flavors of gum lined the soles of my shoes.
-Hundreds of people jostled by per countable minute, and we inched steadily forward.
+Hundreds of people jostled by per countable minute.
+We inched steadily forward.
 A band played nearby, people swayed to the rhythm.
 We worked our way toward the ship, letting the night lull us into a comfortable silence.

-Our turn finally arrived.
-We mounted the same ramshackle platform accompanying any ride making a mobile living.
-She pointed to the very back seats, telling me they were the ones that got the highest and went the longest.
-Her wonderful smile spilled over into me until I was as stupidly excited as she was.
+Our turn finally arrived, and we mounted the same ramshackle platform accompanying any ride making a mobile living.
+She pointed to the very back, telling me those seats were the ones that got the highest and went the longest.
+Her wonderful smile spilled over into me until I was just as stupidly excited.

 She took my arm and broke into an excited dash.
-I ran, too, toward all the things I hope we could one day be together.
+I ran, too.
+Toward all the things I hope we could one day be together.
 My hands found foam sides and railing.
 I wanted so badly just to hold her hand.
-I squeezed sideways to fit through.
-I hardly noticed.
-Walking through a park hand in hand.
-Her needing me as much as I needed her.
-We sat down next to each other, our legs brushing and sending sparks through me.
-Turning toward her in the failing light.
-Kissing her.
+I had to squeeze sideways to fit through but hardly noticed.
+Walking through a park, expressing everything my heart had never dared say aloud.
+We sat down next to each other, our legs brushed and sent sparks through me.
+Turning toward her in the failing light and kissing her.